CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/prevention_policies.md

 ### Optional

 - `description` (String) Filter policies by description.
-Partial matches are supported, but only single words work reliably.
-Use single words without spaces (e.g., 'malware' works, but 'malware protection' may not return results).
-For complex description searches with spaces, use the 'filter' attribute instead.
+Supports exact matching and wildcard patterns.
+Without wildcard (*): Returns policies with descriptions that exactly match the specified value (e.g., 'malware protection' matches only 'malware protection').
+With wildcard (*): Returns policies whose descriptions contain the specified pattern (e.g., 'malware*' matches 'malware protection', 'malware detection', etc.).
 Cannot be used together with 'filter' or 'ids'.
 - `enabled` (Boolean) Filter policies by enabled status.
 Cannot be used together with 'filter' or 'ids'.
 - `filter` (String) FQL filter to apply to the prevention policies query.
 When specified, only policies matching the filter will be returned.
 Cannot be used together with 'ids' or other filter attributes.
 Example: `platform_name:'Windows'`
 - `ids` (List of String) List of prevention policy IDs to retrieve.
 When specified, only policies with matching IDs will be returned.
 Cannot be used together with 'filter' or other filter attributes.
 - `name` (String) Filter policies by name.
-Partial matches are supported, but only single words work reliably.
-Use single words without spaces (e.g., 'production' works, but 'production lab' may not return results).
-For complex name searches with spaces, use the 'filter' attribute instead.
+Supports exact matching and wildcard patterns.
+Without wildcard (*): Returns policies with names that exactly match the specified value (e.g., 'production server' matches only 'production server').
+With wildcard (*): Returns policies whose names contain the specified pattern (e.g., 'production*' matches 'production server', 'production lab', etc.).
 Cannot be used together with 'filter' or 'ids'.
 - `platform` (String) Filter policies by platform (Windows, Linux, Mac).
 Cannot be used together with 'filter' or 'ids'.
 - `sort` (String) Sort order for the results.
 Valid values include field names with optional '.asc' or '.desc' suffix.
 Example: 'name.asc', 'precedence.desc'